-Are you embarrassed by your cracked, chipped, or discolored teeth?
+Are you embarrassed by your cracked, chipped, or Shelby Township cosmetic dentists may recommend porcelain veneers.?
 Do you not like to show your teeth when you smile?
-If you answered yes to either of these questions, then porcelain veneers may be right for you.
+If you answered yes to either of these questions, our

-Porcelain veneers are thin tooth-colored coverings that are secured to the front of a tooth which conceal cosmetic issues and give you more peace of mind to smile, and smile big.
+Veneers are thin tooth-colored coverings that are secured to the front of a tooth which conceals cosmetic issues and gives you more peace of mind to smile, and smile big.

-Porcelain veneers have a number of benefits as a cosmetic option.
-They provide a natural tooth look by covering imperfections like small cracks, chips, and discoloration/stains.
-Unlike dental crowns, porcelain veneers allow you to keep the natural tooth structure intact and only require removing half a millimeter of enamel to fit the veneer to the front of your tooth.
+Porcelain veneers have a number of advantages as a cosmetic option.
+For one, they provide a natural tooth look by covering imperfections like small cracks, chips, and discoloration/stains.
+Unlike dental crowns, porcelain veneers also allow you to keep your natural tooth structure intact as only half a millimeter of enamel is removed to fit the veneer to the front of your tooth.

-Veneers are able to resist stains and cavities because they are nonporous.
-However, this doesn’t mean they’re impervious to them.
+In terms of stains, veneers are able to resist tooth discoloration because they are nonporous.
+This doesn’t mean they’re impervious to cavities, though.
 If you indulge in too many sweets and acidic foods they can dull and even become damaged.
 With proper care, your porcelain can last for 10 or more years.

 The porcelain veneers procedure takes two appointments.
-During the first appointment.
-A half millimeter of enamel is removed from each tooth getting a veneer.
+During the first appointment, a half millimeter of enamel is removed from each tooth receiving a veneer.
 You may be wondering why you need to lose tooth enamel to get a veneer, and there are two reasons.

 First, it roughens the surface of your tooth, helping the veneer attach and stay there.
 Second, to maintain a natural appearance because if enamel isn’t removed, it would make your teeth look noticeably bigger.
-After enamel is removed, the dentist will take impressions of your teeth and send them to the lab, then temporary veneers are put on your teeth for protection until the second appointment.
+After enamel is removed, our dentists will take impressions of your teeth and send them to a dental lab.
+Temporary veneers are put on your teeth for protection until the second appointment.

-When you return for your permanent veneers our dentist will first double-check that the are the best color and fit.
-Occasionally slight alterations need to be made, and this is common so there’s nothing to worry about.
-Next the teeth receiving veneers are cleaned and polished to help them bond with the veneer.
-Our dentist will then cement the veneers on your teeth and clear away any excess cement.
+When you return for your, our dentists will first double check that the veneers are the best color and fit.
+Occasionally, slight alterations need to be made which is not uncommon.
+Next, the teeth receiving veneers are cleaned and polished to help them bond with the veneer.
+Our dentists will then cement the veneers on your teeth and clear away any excess cement.

 After a quick bite check to ensure everything is properly aligned and not conflicting, the porcelain veneers procedure is done, and you can eat and drink normally immediately after your appointment.

-Take care of your porcelain veneers like you would take care of your natural teeth, by brushing twice a day and flossing once daily.
-You can also use a non-alcoholic fluoride mouthwash which will strengthen both your natural teeth and veneer(s).
+Take care of your porcelain veneers like you would take care of your natural teeth, by brushing at least twice a day and flossing once daily.
+You can also add a fluoride mouthwash to your oral hygiene routine which will strengthen both your natural teeth and veneer(s).
 There are also a number of things you shouldn’t do when you have porcelain veneers.

 Don’t bite down on ice, hard candy, or nuts.
 Avoid sticky foods.
 Alcohol can damage the bonding material and your veneers may eventually fall off.
-Don’t (for the love of God) use your teeth as tools.
+Also, please don’t use your teeth as tools.
 Your teeth can last for centuries, but using them as tools significantly increases the chances of injury and can weaken them.